gajanan-choudhary/CV-Resume-text/README.md

       under the High Performance Computing Modernization Program.

 * Assistant Surveyor, Indian Register of Shipping, Mumbai, India, July 2013 - July 2014.
-    - Responsibility: Research on stress response of ship hulls to bending, shear, torsion, and warping loads.
+    - Responsibilities: Research on stress response of ship hulls to bending, shear, torsion, and warping loads.
     - Created, tested, verified, validated, and documented a MATLAB software with a graphical user interface (GUI),